- Email: email@example.com

 Climate Safe Neighborhoods

-As part of the Climate Safe Neighborhoods (CSN) partnership, Groundwork Rhode Island is working with residents and stakeholders in Pawtucket and Central Falls to understand the relationship between the cities’ history of race-based housing segregation and the current and predicted impacts of climate change.
+As part of the Climate Safe Neighborhoods (CSN) partnership, Groundwork Rhode Island worked with residents and stakeholders in Pawtucket and Central Falls to understand the relationship between the cities’ history of race-based housing segregation and the current and predicted impacts of climate change.

 Through an analysis of historical redlining maps and modern satellite imagery, we’ve found a relationship between government-led housing segregation of the past century and vulnerability to extreme heat and flooding in Providence, Central Falls, and Pawtucket today.
 Unsurprisingly, communities that have been subject to redlining are less likely to have trees to mitigate urban heat island effect and are more prone to flooding.